 XPreS: Research for Excellence in Production

-The XPreS initiative for excellence in production research is going through a process of radical change during the last years.
-The fourth industrial revolution along with an increasing focus on the multiple aspects of sustainability are shaping the industrial landscape and the related manufacturing models towards shared and circular economies.
+The XPreS initiative for excellence in production research is going through radical change during the last years.
+The fourth industrial revolution and an increasing focus on the multiple aspects of sustainability are shaping the industrial landscape and the related manufacturing models towards shared and circular economies.

 XPreS was granted funding to support & develop sustainable targets of production of individualized products for a future society.
-The production system is approached from an external societal point of view down to an internal factory and manufacturing process level.
-In addition to specific production processes and systems, XPRES investigates the relations between product design and production including new methods, materials, topologies, visualisation, as well as socio-economical factors such as logistics, business models, etc.
+The production system is approached from an external societal perspective down to an internal factory and manufacturing process level.
+In addition to specific production processes and systems, XPRES investigates the relations between product design and production, including new methods, materials, topologies, visualisation, and socio-economical factors such as logistics, business models, etcetera.

 Read more on the XPreS website.

-The underlying theme of all XPreS activity is the challenge driven effort to increase the sustainability of manufacturing in term of economy, human health and to protect the environment.
-For this reason the selected impact cases are aligned to this challenge and refers to a future where the current understanding of “ownership of mass producing facilities relying on endless resources” is redefined along the concept of “sharing economy” and “circular economy”.
+The underlying theme of all XPreS activities is the challenge-driven effort to increase sustainability in manufacturing in terms of economy, human health, and protecting the environment.
+For this reason, the selected impact cases are aligned to this challenge and refer to a future where the current understanding of “ownership of mass-producing facilities relying on endless resources” is redefined along with the concept of “sharing economy” and “circular economy”.
 Read more about two cases based upon XPreS research.